-Cooperation and consultation with Florida's non-metropolitan local officials in the transportation planning process also occurs through FDOT's seven Districts4, 27 MPOs, and 10 RPCs, all of which have planning responsibilities for both urban and non-metropolitan local governments.
-Appendicles E, F, and G provide statewide maps of the FDOT Districts, MPOs, and RPCs, respectively.
+Cooperation and consultation with Florida's non-metropolitan local officials in the transportation planning process occurs throughout FDOT's seven Districts, 27 MPOs, and 10 RPCs, all of which have planning responsibilities for both urban and non-metropolitan local governments.
+6 Appendices E, F, and G provide statewide maps of the FDOT Districts, MPOs, and RPCs, respectively.
 Figure 2 compares Florida's urbanized areas (shown in dark blue), non-metropolitan areas that are within an MPO boundary (shown in tan), and non-metropolitan counties that are not within an MPO boundary (shown in white).